2. Understanding Topology

 Go to the Map Projection Wizard and select a suitable projection.
 Given that we are not going to be using this for our calculations (which we did using 3D coordinates), a Conformal projection would be a good option, as this preserves shape (and so will make the countries look as expected).

 If all goes to plan, I would expect you to select the Lambert Conformal Conic Projection.
-Note that we are only dealing with data in a small area (North & Central America) this time, so we don’t need to be concerned about the antimeridian wrapping problem!
+Note that we only dealing with data in a small area (North & Central America) this time, so we don’t need to be concerned about the antimeridian wrapping problem!

 If you get something different - check with one of the teaching staff